Questions we get all the time.

 What makes First Round different?

 We’re focused on being the world’s best partner for founders at the very first stages of company creation — so we’ve designed the firm to do just that.
-When you work with First Round, you get super active partners working side-by-side with you on your biggest and smallest challenges.
-Whether it’s setting strategy for a fundraise or thinking through your organizational design, we’re in your corner through the thick and thin of company building over those first few critical years.
+When you work with First Round, you get super active partners (most of whom are former founders themselves) working side-by-side with you on your biggest and smallest challenges.
+Whether it’s setting the strategy for a fundraise or thinking through your organizational design, we’re in your corner through the thick and thin of company building over those first few critical years.

-On top of that, you get access to our 15-person Platform Team, working to help you fast forward through the tough nitty-gritty of building a company so you can focus on what makes yours special.
-Whether it’s our Pitch Assist Team building your Series A deck, or our Talent Team connecting you with top-tier candidates, we’re here to help across all your needs.
+On top of that, you get access to our 20+ person Platform Team, working to help you fast forward through the tough nitty-gritty of building a company so you can focus on what makes yours special.
+Whether it’s our Go-To-Market team mapping out your initial sales strategy, or our Talent Team connecting you with top-tier candidates for your critical early hires, we’re here to help across all your needs.

 How do you help your companies raise money?

-First Round companies have raised over $17 billion in follow-on capital after our initial investment across 1,000 rounds — and we’ve watched them all closely.
-This makes raising capital one area where our partners will always have more experience than our founders, no matter how brilliant they are.
-Leveraging this knowledge, we do everything we can to help our companies get to Series A and beyond.
+First Round companies have raised over $30 billion in follow-on capital after our initial investment across 1,500 rounds — and we’ve watched them all closely.
+Leveraging our expert knowledge and years of combined fundraising experience, we do everything we can to help our companies get to Series A and beyond.
+In fact, 76% of our companies make it to Series A.

 These learnings are an integral part of our Pitch Assist program, developed to help companies get through what’s undoubtedly the toughest part of starting something new.
-Every engagement starts with strategy meeting with our partnership.
-We figure out which VCs founding teams should pitch and in what order based on our experience with almost every tier one investor in the country.
+Every engagement starts with a strategy meeting with our partnership.
+We figure out which VCs founding teams should pitch and in what order based on our experience with almost every tier-one investor in the country.

 Once a coherent strategy is set, we pair entrepreneurs with a dedicated designer and content expert for a 4-6 week boot camp.
 They come out the other side with a finalized fundraising plan, a compelling narrative, a gorgeous presentation (built in-house here at First Round) and a bulletproof story that showcases their unique value prop.
 First Round founders also get tons of rehearsal time with our entire partnership to make sure they nail their presentations right out of the gate.

-Since launching in 2014, Pitch Assist has helped over 30 companies raise more than $500M.
-As market conditions shift and the Series A pool shrinks, we’re seeing this kind of resource become a serious advantage.
+Since launching in 2014, Pitch Assist has helped over 100 companies raise more than $2 billion.
+As market conditions are continually shifting, we’ve seen this kind of resource become a serious advantage.

 How do you help your companies hire?

 It’s said that successful founders should spend over 50% of their time on hiring during growth periods.
 We actually think this is an understatement.
-But we also know devoting this many hours while running a company can seem impossible.
+But we also know devoting this many hours to hiring while also running a company can seem impossible.

 That’s why we have a small, focused team to help share the load.
 And our partners will always pick up the phone to help close candidates (they have a pretty astonishing batting average).